 When it comes to your personal watercraft and boat, it is important to insure them with specialized coverage that goes beyond the standard coverage offered by your home insurance policy.
 Our specialty is marine insurance.
 We can insure your cruiser, runabout, pontoon, jet boat, fishing boat, bass boat, sailboat, trawler, PWC and more.
 Coverage is available for residents of Ontario.

-As an independent broker, St. Andrews Insurance Brokers Ltd. is not limited to one insurance company.
+As an independent broker, Brokerteam Insurance Solutions Inc. is not limited to one insurance company.
 We will compare prices and coverage with our many insurance partners to find you the best premium and coverage options.
 We maintain excellent relations with many of the top Canadian and International boat insurers giving us the ability to offer expert solutions for small, mid-size or complex businesses at competitive prices.

 Common insurance questions from PWC owners

 Do I have to insure my PWC?

 By law, you do not have to carry insurance to operate your PWC.
 However, most marinas will require you to carry $1,000,000 or $2,000,000 in liability insurance if you are going to moor or store your PWC on their property.
 If you are financing the purchase of your PWC, the bank or financing company will require you to carry fire & theft insurance.

 Can I insure my PWC under my home insurance policy?

 Most home insurance policies will not allow you to insure your PWC on the policy.
 You may have no choice but to insure your PWC under a stand-alone boat insurance policy.
 Contact your broker to find out if coverage is available.